mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 	sudo apt-get install -y --assume-yes mysql-server

-This initial MySQL install will prompt you to choose a **root** password.
-Type in whatever password you feel comfortable with and move on with the install:
+At some point during initial MySQL install, the process will prompt you to choose a **root** password.
+Type in whatever **root** password you feel comfortable with and hit return to move on.

-Now secure the MySQL install like this:
+Now, let’s do some basic MySQL hardening by running this command:

 	mysql_secure_installation

 You’ll be prompted for the MySQL **root** password that was just created; enter that and hit return.
+Answer the remaining prompts as follows:

+*